submariner-io/submariner-website/src/content/deployment/_index.en.md

 ## Deployment of the Broker

 The Broker is a set of Custom Resource Definitions (CRDs) backed by the Kubernetes datastore.
-The Broker should be deployed on a cluster whose Kubernetes API must be accessible by all of the participating clusters:
+The Broker must be deployed on a cluster whose Kubernetes API is accessible by all of the participating clusters:

 ```bash
 subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER>